plan-systems/design-docs/proof-of-correctness.md

     - An ACC can be regarded as an access authority that specifies:
         - channel permissions for a given member `UUID`, _and_
         - default permissions (for members not explicitly specified)
-    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserevd_ [root-level ACC](Root-Access-Control-Channel).
+    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root-level ACC](Root-Access-Control-Channel).